ULL-PFPDI-GITHUB-1718/ull-pfpdi-github-1718.github.io/automated-gradingevaluacion-automatica.md

 **NOTAS:**

-1. I prefer to use [ghedsh](https://github.com/ULL-ESIT-GRADOII-TFG/ghedsh) for the cloning process `gem install ghedsh` (You need to have ruby installed).
+1. There are diffferent ways to clone the students repositories.
+I prefer to use [ghedsh](https://github.com/ULL-ESIT-GRADOII-TFG/ghedsh) for the cloning process
+  `gem install ghedsh` (You need to have ruby installed).
 Here is an example of use:
 	````bash
 	[~/src/curso-gihub(master)]$ ghedsh